 #1: When can you feel baby kick?

-First time mothers-to-be usually recognise their baby’s movements late in the second trimester.
+First time mothers-to-be usually recognize their baby’s movements late in the second trimester.
 This can be as late as week 24 of pregnancy.

 Your baby has been moving long before that.
-But because the sensation is unfamiliar, you might not recognise it for what it is.
+But because the sensation is unfamiliar, you might not recognize it for what it is.